 The EMOOR Classe is great if you are looking for something with more available sizes.
 It comes in Twin, Full, Full Short, and is comfortable enough to sit or sleep on.
 It fits very well even for smaller frames, and is versatile enough to be used as a mattress pad, on a futon frame, or as a floor mattress.
 Manufactured by a well established household name brand, it is resilient and durable, making it ideal for all kinds of usage.
 It is lace tufted to give extra comfort, without being too heavy.
 The multi layer foam and cotton / polyester fiber makes the Serta comfortable without being overly firm.
 If you enjoy a plush feel while sleeping, this will give you just that.
 Provided you do not use daily as a main bed, it will serve you for many years.
-It is made in USA where more stringent safety checks and regulations apply.
+It is made in the USA where more stringent safety checks and regulations apply.
 Additionally, it comes shipped vacuum packed and rolled for convenience.
 For the price, it is high among the best futon mattress ranks.